DitlevB/DitlevB/README.md

 <h2>Passion projects</h2>
 With a burning creative urge, a plethora of projects have been made in my freetime.
 These has been used as an outlet to try out the tools, methods and skills I have gathered through my studies.
+I've collected my most notable projects here in my portfolio.
+See the table below and read more about them!

 | Custom Lightweight Mouse | Custom AMP/DAC |
 |-------------------------|----------------|